networknt/light-doc/content/en/service/router/configuration.md

 ### Http 2.0 Connection from client

-Most of our customers are using light-router for legacy clients or client that is built with other languages instead of Java.
-Chances are these clients are not support HTTP 2.0 neither.
-If this is the case, you need to setup http2Enabled as false.
+Most of our customers use light-router for legacy clients or clients that are built with other languages instead of Java.
+Chances are these clients do not support HTTP 2.0 either.
+If this is the case, you need to set http2Enabled as false.

-If you don't know if your client can send HTTP 2.0 request, then you can enable it and the light-router can downgrade itself to HTTP 1.1 if the client doesn't support HTTP 2.0
+If you don't know if your client can send HTTP 2.0 requests, then you can enable it and the light-router can downgrade itself to HTTP 1.1 if the client doesn't support HTTP 2.0

-For all outbound traffic, HTTP 2.0 will be used by default as the assumption is that the services are built on top of light platform.
+For all outbound traffic, HTTP 2.0 will be used by default as the assumption is that the services are built on top of Light.

 ### Https Connection to from client